Car parking in Maastricht

 Paying

 In most areas of the city, you can pay through an app or a parking metre.
-The parking metres usually accept both cash and card payments, although cards other than Maestro don’t always work!
-If you pay through an app, you will have to type your licence plate number in and it will register your ticket digitally, so there is no need to place a physical ticket on the windshield of your car.
+The parking metres accept both cash and debit card payments, but credit cards won’t work!
+Regardless of whether you pay through the parking meter or app, you will have to type in your license plate number and the information will be registered digitally.
+Therefore you won’t need to insert a parking ticket into your windshield.

 fines